Department of Chemistry

 Period of Study

-Students taking 6-9 semester hours of coursework each long semester and three semester hours during summer sessions will typically finish their graduate program in two years.
+Students taking six to nine semester credit hours of coursework each long semester and three semester credit hours during summer sessions will typically finish their graduate program in two years.
 A minimum of three long semesters and one summer session is required.
 Registration for the research course will typically occur during the summer term.

 Comprehensive Exam and Oral Thesis Defense